Camel (cigarette): Ad campaigns

 In an apparent attempt to counter Lucky Strike's popular "It's Toasted" campaign, Camel went in the opposite direction by boasting that Camel was a "fresh" cigarette "never parched or toasted."

 In 1936, Camel used the slogan "For digestion's sake – smoke Camels."
 The ads ran from 1936 to 1939.
 In 1951, over a decade after the ad campaign ended, the FTC issued a cease-and-desist order prohibiting R. J. Reynolds Tobacco Company (RJR) from claiming that Camels aided digestion in any respect.

+In 1941, Camel installed a 30 by 100 ft billboard on the east side of Times Square, New York.
+Designed by Douglas Leigh, this showed a smoking man, with steam coming from his mouth every few seconds to represent cigarette smoke.
+The man depicted was replaced periodically (during World War 2, the billboard showed servicemen in uniform).
+The billboard became a famous landmark and remained in place until 1966.

 In 1946, Camel advertised their cigarettes as being the favorite choice among doctors "from every branch of medicine", making smokers believe it was safe to smoke them.
 The slogan "More doctors smoke Camels than any other cigarette" became the mainstay of Camel advertising until 1952.
 Ads featuring the slogan were seen in a range of media, including medical journals such as the Journal of the American Medical Association, television commercials, popular radio programs such as Abbott and Costello and magazines such as Life and Time.
 The slogan was claimed to be based on surveys by "three leading independent research organizations"; however, these surveys were conducted by R. J. Reynolds's advertising agency, the William Esty Company, and included free cigarettes for the doctors who were interviewed.

 In late 1987, RJR created "Joe Camel" as a brand mascot.
 In 1991, the American Medical Association published a report stating that 5- and 6-year-olds could more easily recognize Joe Camel than Mickey Mouse, Fred Flintstone, Bugs Bunny, or even Barbie.
 This led the association to ask RJR to terminate the Joe Camel campaign.
 RJR declined, but further appeals followed in 1993 and 1994.
 On July 10, 1997, the Joe Camel campaign was retired and replaced with a more adult campaign which appealed to the desires of its mid-20s target market.
 Camel paid millions of dollars to settle lawsuits accusing them of using Joe Camel to market smoking to children.